CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/web-application-server/recover-flow-debugger-from-backup.md

 ---
-title: "Recover Application Server From Scheduled Backup"
+title: "Recover Flow Debugger From Scheduled Backup"
-linkTitle: "Recover Application Server From Scheduled Backup"
+linkTitle: "Recover Flow Debugger From Scheduled Backup"
 description: "Information about recovering the Flow Debugger from a backup."
-weight: 40
+weight: 30
 ---

 # {{% param title %}}